-Another interesting extension to the standard \DEF model is related to challenging the idea that fundamental physics remains unchanged in the star’s interior, which is a common assumption when constructing a nuclear matter \EOS.
-This was studied in \textcite{Coates:2016ktu} where two models were considered in which the mass of the photon has a different value in the interior and the vicinity of a compact star compared to the mass measured by experiments performed in a weak gravity regime.
+Another interesting extension to the standard \DEF model is related to challenging the idea that the fundamental physics remains unchanged in the star’s interior, which is a common assumption when a nuclear matter \EOS is constructed.
+This was studied by \textcite{Coates:2016ktu}, who considered two models in which the mass of the photon had a different value in the interior and the vicinity of a compact star compared to the mass measured by experiments performed in a weak-gravity regime.
 The first model is based on a Proca-like mass with an effective mass term dependent on $\varphi$.
 The second model can be thought of as a gravitational Higgs mechanism where the Higgs potential is replaced by the scalar-gravity coupling.
-In both cases the scalar field undergoes spontaneous scalarization, thus acquiring nonzero value if the compactness passes a certain threshold, providing a mass to the photon by coupling to it in an appropriate manner.
-Although the focus of \textcite{Coates:2016ktu} is on the electromagnetic field as a proof of principle, these results can be extended to other fields of the Standard Model.
+In both cases the scalar field undergoes spontaneous scalarization, thus acquiring a nontrivial profile if the compactness passes a certain threshold, providing a mass to the photon by coupling to it in an appropriate manner.
+Although the focus of \textcite{Coates:2016ktu} was on the electromagnetic field as a proof of principle, these results can be extended to other fields of the standard model.
 The signatures of such a gravitational Higgs mechanism on the behavior of magnetic field of \ns{s} in Einstein-Maxwell theory was studied by~\textcite{Krall:2020kto}.